-I had always wanted to go back to the Christmas Markets (or Weinachts Markts!) in Germany after visiting a few on a trip with my secondary school.
-So I was pretty excited that Craig’s friends who live in Cologne invited us to come and stay with them for a weekend in December.
+I had always wanted to go back to the Christmas Markets in Germany after visiting a few on a trip with my secondary school.
+So I was pretty excited that Craig’s friends who live in Cologne invited us to come and stay with them in December.
+So off we went for a weekend of eating and drinking in Cologne.

 We did a variety of things, arriving in time for them to have finished work on the Friday and going for dinner, drinks and out partying that evening.
 Saturday was brunch, Christmas Markets and the Dom before a very nice dinner, then heading back on Sunday afternoon.
 Via Hamburg, which seemed like a cheap idea at the time but was not a fun way to spend Sunday evening in reality.

 This post is going to be on where we went out for food and drinks over the weekend, from experimental cocktail bars, a Brauhaus and a two starred Michelin restaurants.
-I will do another one on the markets (you can read it by clicking here!)
+A short tour of eating in Cologne.
+I will do another post on the markets (you can read it by clicking here!)

 Via Bene Italian Restaurant